grnet/team-collaboration-toolkit/docs/nextcloud/nextcloud.rst

   notifications to users).
 It must be in the format accepted by ``cron``.
 The default is ``*/5 * * * *``.

+``nextcloud_maintenance_window_start``
+  The start time, as an integer hour, in UTC, when cron is allowed to perform non-time-critical tasks.
+(The end time is four hours later.)
+  The default is 1, i.e. 01:00 UTC.

 .. _upgrading_nextcloud:

 Upgrading Nextcloud